-- Every Fellow who has made the payments required by the Statutes, and has been admitted, shall have the right to: a) be present and to vote at all Business Meetings and in ballots; b) propose or support the nomination of candidates for election to the Fellowship or Foreign Membership; c) propose or support the nomination of candidates for election as members of Council; d) be a candidate for election as a member of Council subject to nomination in accordance with Statutes 18 20. - 11 Every Fellow, Foreign Member and Honorary Fellow shall have the right to: - a) use the premises and facilities of the Society under such regulations as Council may make from time to time, provided that such premises and facilities shall not be used for any purpose considered by Council to be inconsistent with the purposes of the Society; - b) participate in activities of the Society that are open to all members; - c) receive information about the Society and its activities; - d) receive publications to which they are entitled under the Standing Orders of the time;

-- have access at reasonable times to the Journal Books and the Council Minute Book referred to in Statute 55 [50]; - f) benefit from such other privileges as may be determined by Council from time to time.
+- 10 Every Fellow, Foreign Member, and Honorary Fellow who has been admitted, shall have the right to: a) be present and to vote at all Business Meetings and in ballots; b) propose or support the nomination of candidates for election to the Fellowship or Foreign Membership; c) propose or support the nomination of candidates for election as members of Council; d) be a candidate for election as a member of Council subject to nomination in accordance with Statutes 18-20. - 11 Every Fellow, Foreign Member and Honorary Fellow shall also have the right to: - a) use the premises and facilities of the Society under such regulations as Council may make from time to time, provided that such premises and facilities shall not be used for any purpose considered by Council to be inconsistent with the purposes of the Society; - b) participate in activities of the Society that are open to all members; - c) receive information about the Society and its activities; - d) receive publications to which they are entitled under the Standing Orders of the time; - e) have access at reasonable times to the Journal Books and the Council Minute Book referred to in Statute 55: - f) benefit from such other privileges as may be determined by Council from time to time.